Independent Therapy for Parents under Assessment

 The work sits alongside safeguarding and assessment processes without becoming part of them.
 Delivery reflects the realities of Residential Family Centre settings and the responsibilities parents carry during assessment.

-How It Fits Within RFC Frameworks
+How It Fits Within Assessment Frameworks

 1